-This exhibition will feature a newly restored CAM collection painting of Niagara Falls.
+This exhibition features a newly conserved CAM collection painting of Niagara Falls.
 The conservation of this work was made possible by the NYSCA/GHHN Conservation Treatment Grant Program administered by Greater Hudson Heritage Network with public funds from the New York State Council on the Arts.
 Created c.
 1875, this painting is a wonderfully detailed example of the structures that surrounded the Falls on both sides of the United States and Canadian borders.
 Landscape architect Frederick Law Olmsted recognized that the sweeping vistas of the Falls were becoming more and more obstructed, and with other concerned citizens, he established the 1885 Niagara Falls Reservation (now Niagara Falls State Park), and likewise the Niagara Parks Commission (now Queen Victoria Park) in Niagara Falls, Ontario, was established by like-minded Canadian citizens in 1887.
 This painting marks a pivotal time when private development at the immediate edge of Niagara Falls and River would be restricted and public green spaces were established for the enjoyment of visitors from around the world.

 For an online preview of this exhibition, go to our collection tab above, and enter 300 in the keyword field.